harryji168/Summary_Notes/Jobs/reasons_for_developer.md

 # You don't necessarily need a degree, but You can become a specialist

-# Your earning potential is huge , You'll be in high demand
+# Your earning potential is huge , You'll be in high demand ,You'll be part of a community

  C# Web Developer (average salary of £47,500)
 - PHP Web Developer (average salary of £40,000)